theanswerengine/the-answer-engine/README.md

 Write an algorithm!
 The easiest way to get started is to [ask a question][theae].
 The site will create a branch for your question type and give you a link to it.
 Fork this repo, write the algorithm, and submit a pull request.

-### Coding an algorithm
+### Coding a micro-algorithm

-* Answerer algorithms must be written in PHP 5.6.
+* Algorithm code must be written in PHP 5.6.
 * They must define a class that implements the `Answerer` interface.
 * The class name must describe the Answerer's behavior.
 E.g.: